 A Savoyard duke who transformed Turin from a fortified town into a elegant Baroque capital, defining the architectural soul of northern Italy.

-Charles Emmanuel II's reign began under the long regency of his formidable mother, Christine of France, but when he assumed full power, he left an indelible mark on his domains.
-Far from a warrior duke, his passion was for building and the arts.
-He turned Turin, his capital, into a grand stage for Baroque architecture, commissioning the magnificent Piazza San Carlo and expanding the city's grid of porticoed streets.
-A keen hunter, he built vast hunting lodges like the Palazzo di Venaria Reale, a UNESCO World Heritage site, which stands as a monument to Savoyard ambition and extravagance.
-His court became a center of culture, though his rule was also marked by the persecution of the Protestant Waldensian valleys.
-His early death left his second wife as regent for their young son, the future Victor Amadeus II, but the elegant city he crafted remained his most lasting legacy.
+Charles Emmanuel II transformed Turin into a Baroque showcase, commissioning Piazza San Carlo and expanding the city's porticoed streets.
+His reign began in 1638 under the regency of his mother, Christine of France, but he assumed full power with a passion for building and the arts.
+A keen hunter, he constructed hunting lodges like the Palazzo di Venaria Reale, now a UNESCO World Heritage site.
+His court became a cultural center, though his rule also included persecution of Protestant Waldensian communities.
+His early death in 1675 left his second wife as regent for their son, the future Victor Amadeus II.
+The elegant city he crafted remained his most lasting achievement.

 The biggest hits of 1634